AnduMekon/automation_Test_Connection/README.md

-# automation_Test_Connection
+# automation_Test_Connectiong
-practicing with a new devise
+practicing with a new devise update it is make sure the new devise will read me.
-it is make sure the new devise will read me
+Git is here